boschrexroth/ctrlx-automation-sdk/doc/package-manifest.md

 ### Menus

-An app can integrate into the ctrlX CORE navigation by defining menu entries.
+An app can be integrated into the ctrlX CORE navigation by defining menu entries.
 There are three possible integration points:

-* Sidebar: to allow navigation to your apps main functionality
+* Sidebar: To allow the navigation to the main functionality of your apps
-* Settings: to provide settings dialogs and pages
+* Settings: To allow the navigation to your app settings
-* Home Overview: to provide a custom tile for your application
+* Home Overview: To provide a customized tile for your application

 ![Integration](./samples-go/hello.webserver/docs/images/integration.png)

-### Declare menu items in package-manifest
+### Declare menu items in the package-manifest

-Add a "menus" element to your snap’s package manifest.
+Add a "menus" element to the package manifest of your snap.
 The "menus" element is defined as an object that comprises three elements:

-* sidebar: an array of items to be integrated into the main menu
+* sidebar: An array of items to be integrated into the main menu
-* settings: an array of items to be integrated into the settings menu
+* settings: An array of items to be integrated into the settings menu
-* system: an array of items to be integrated into the system menu
+* system: An array of items to be integrated into the system menu
-* overview: an array of items to be integrated into the app overview
+* overview: An array of items to be integrated into the app overview

-An item is defined as an object that comprises the following elements:
+An item is defined as an object with the following elements:

-* id: a string serving as the unique item identifier; used for ordering items (required)
+* id: A string used as unique item identifier to order items (required)
-* title: a string serving as the item’s display title (required)
+* title: A string used as display title of the item (required)
-* description: a string providing an additional description (optional and only used by overview items)
+* description: A string providing an additional description (optional and only used by overview items)
-* icon: a string representing the name of the item’s icon (optional)
+* icon: A string representing the icon name of the item (optional)
-* link: a string representing the route associated to this item, including the application’s base href (required if no "items" are provided)
+* link: A string representing the target address of this item, including the application base href (required if no "items" are provided)
-* target: a string that specifies where the link should be shown.
+* target: A string that specifies where the link is shown.
 Use "_blank" or a specific name to open the link in a new tab (recommended for 3rd-party apps)
-* items: an array of sub-items of this item (required if no link is provided; currently, only supported for main menu items and restricted to one level of depth)
+* items: An array of sub-items of this item (required if no link is provided.
+It is currently only supported for main menu items and restricted to one sub-level)
-* permissions: an array of scope identifiers representing the permissions required to enable the item (optional)
+* permissions: An array of scope identifiers representing the permissions required to enable the item (optional)

 ??? example